Adulteration / Food Adulteration

-Intentional Food Adulteration of Supply Chain Continues to Plague Industry
+Intentional Food Adulteration of Supply Chain Plagues the Industry

 Food fraud is on the rise due in part to a complex and fragmented global food supply chain.
 Learn about the factors that contribute to food adulteration and what the industry can do to implement safeguards against bad actors.

 Consumers have become leery of where their food comes from and the kinds of raw materials they may be exposed to.
 With recurring news coverage of fraud or negligence within the supply chain, blind trust in food brands is at an all time low.
 A recent article in the Triangle Business Journal tells the story of a North Carolina-based seafood company being hit with a $500,000 fine for falsely labeling millions of dollars worth of crab meat as being a “Product of the USA.”

 Investigators found that some of the company's meat originated from Asia and South America, and in some cases, the meat wasn’t actually blue crab at all.
 When the company was unable to meet consumer demand for the product, the owner allegedly instructed his employees to repackage the imported crab meat as an item produced in the United States.
 Sentencing for the crime is scheduled for January 2020.